Maksim-Inozemtsev/frontend-project-46/README.md

 It compares two configuration files and shows a difference.

-https://asciinema.org/a/vrKTzIMvINVJsMKi8LJ7pEwPv - demonstration of the comparison of two flat .json files.
+https://asciinema.org/a/XJED3AdYMhnCMDXYe4Sybl0La - demonstration of the comparison of two nested .json files.

-https://asciinema.org/a/1Iyp70Yc6IbyWL6jiqj8zGMWJ - demonstration of the comparison of two flat .yml (.yaml) files.
+https://asciinema.org/a/2xpSWycO7AZMdft86c63rMOKN - demonstration of the comparison of two nested .yml (.yaml) files.